deltaDNA/unity-sdk/README.md

 * ~~`OnInterstitialAdClosed` - Called when the user has closed an interstitial ad.~~ Prefer `InterstitialAd.OnInterstitialAdClosed`.
 * `OnDidRegisterForRewardedAds` - Called when you have successfully enabled rewarded ads for your game.
 * `OnDidFailToRegisterForRewardedAds` - Called if rewarded ads are unavailable for some reason.
 A string parameter reports a possible error.
+* ~~`OnRewardedAdLoaded` - Called when a rewarded ad is loaded.~~ Prefer `RewardedAd.OnRewardedAdLoaded`.
 * ~~`OnRewardedAdOpened` - Called when a rewarded ad is shown on screen.~~ Prefer `RewardedAd.OnRewardedAdOpened`.
 * ~~`OnRewardedAdFailedToOpen` - Called if a rewarded ad fails to show.~~ Prefer `RewardedAd.OnRewardedAdFailedToOpen`.
 * ~~`OnRewardedAdClosed` - Called when the user had closed a rewarded ad.
 A boolean parameter indicates if the user had watched enough of the ad to be rewarded.~~ See `RewardedAd.OnRewardedAdClosed`.

+The `InterstitialAd` class supports the following event callbacks:
+* `OnInterstitialAdOpened` - Called when an ad is opened.
+* `OnInterstitialAdFailedToOpen` - Called when an ad fails to show.
+* `OnInterstitialAdClosed` - Called when an ad is closed.

+The `RewardedAd` class supports the following event callbacks:
+* `OnRewardedAdLoaded` - Called when an ad is loaded.
+* `OnRewardedAdExpired` - Called when an ad has expired due to another ad being currently shown.
+* `OnRewardedAdOpened` - Called when an ad is opened.
+* `OnRewardedAdFailedToOpen` - Called when an ad fails to show.
+* `OnRewardedAdClosed` - Called when an ad is closed.
+A boolean parameter indicates if the user had watched enough of the ad to be rewarded.

 ### Diagnostics